Barry Goldwater: Personal life

 In 1934, Goldwater married Margaret "Peggy" Johnson, daughter of a prominent industrialist from Muncie, Indiana.
 The couple had four children: Joanne (born January 18, 1936), Barry Jr. (born July 15, 1938), Michael (born March 15, 1940), and Peggy (born July 27, 1944).
 Goldwater became a widower in 1985 and, in 1992, he married Susan Wechsler, a nurse 32 years his junior.
 Goldwater's son Barry Goldwater Jr. served as a Republican Congressman, representing California from 1969 to 1983.

 Goldwater's grandson, Ty Ross, is an interior designer and former Zoli model.
 Ross, who is openly gay and HIV positive, has been credited as inspiring the elder Goldwater "to become an octogenarian proponent of gay civil rights".

 Goldwater ran track and cross country in high school, where he specialized in the 880 yard run.
 In 1940, he became one of the first to run the Colorado River recreationally through the Grand Canyon, participating as an oarsman on Norman Nevills' second commercial river trip.
 Goldwater joined them in Green River, Utah, and rowed his own boat down to Lake Mead.
-In 1970, the Arizona Historical Foundation published the daily journal Goldwater had maintained on the Grand Canyon journey, including his photographs, in a 209-page volume titled Delightful Journey.
+In 1970, the Arizona Historical Foundation published the daily journal Goldwater had maintained on the Grand Canyon journey, including his photographs, titled Delightful Journey.

 In 1963, he joined the Arizona Society of the Sons of the American Revolution.
 He was also a lifetime member of the Veterans of Foreign Wars, the American Legion, and Sigma Chi fraternity.
 He belonged to both the York Rite and Scottish Rite of Freemasonry and was awarded the 33rd degree in the Scottish Rite.